Sāleh Dāvoodصالح داوود

 Mehdi Rahbar conducted rescue excavations at Sāleh Dāvood on behalf of the Iranian Center for Archaeological Research in the winter of 2009.

 Soundings and stratigraphy: Rahbar opened two soundings, one at the eastern extremity of the main mound, the other on the western edge of it.
-The opening of the first sounding was to determine the stratigraphy of the site; the trench reached the sterile soil at the depth of 4.10 m.
+The opening of the first sounding was to determine the stratigraphy of the site; the trench reached the sterile soil at a depth of 4.10 m.
 Ceramic finds from the stratigraphic sounding show that the mound was exclusively occupied in the Parthian period, most probably in the first century A.D.
 The second sounding yielded remains of a structure (platform?) in burnt brick, approximately 3 x 2 m.

 Underground tomb: A large underground, vaulted tomb (4.20 x 2.30 m) was uncovered in the excavation of the main mound.
 The tomb is made of two areas: a staircase and the tomb chamber (figs. 2, 3).
 The tomb is in burnt brick with mortar used as binding.
 The actual entrance and the vaulted hallway were carefully sealed with stone slabs (fig. 4).
 Nine steps leading to a short, vaulted hallway of more than 2 m long contrived access (figs. 5, 6, 7).
 A total of ten burials and grave goods were inside the tomb.
 A semi-parabolic vault 2.20 m high covers the main hall equipped with mud-brick platforms or beds (fig. 8).
 Due to the humidity in the soil, the skeletal remains were not preserved.
 Besides, five mud-brick receptacles (which Rahbar calls ossuaries) were identified inside the tomb (figs. 9, 10).
 According to the excavator, the ten identified burials were all secondary internments.
 The majority of skeletons were either disintegrated due to the soil humidity or disturbed and broken because of clandestine excavations.

 Jar burials: Two tall jars containing human skeletal remains were uncovered within a mud-brick structure (fig. 11).
-The first jar (jar 108), 132 x 40 cm, enclosed the skeleton of a 15-year old boy; grave goods consist of a copper ring, the oxidized iron blade of a knife, and a ceramic tripod.
+The first jar (jar 108), 132 x 40 cm, enclosed the skeleton of a 15-year-old boy; grave goods consist of a copper ring, the oxidized iron blade of a knife, and a ceramic tripod.
 The second burial (jar 109) was made of two jars put together to meet the length of the dead (195 cm).

 Finds:

 Stone seals and gems with intaglios were retrieved bearing Hellenized figures, including one that depicts a naked man holding a staff and a bag; the excavator identified the figure as that of Hermes, the messenger deity and a guide of travelers.
-The tomb contained a large number of stone beads forming bracelets; grinding stones, copper coins (fig. 12) with the effigy of a king; the coins date from the reign of Orodes I (80-90 BC) to the reign of Orodes III (4-5 A.D.).
+The tomb contained a large number of stone beads forming bracelets; grinding stones, and copper coins (fig. 12) with the effigy of a king; the coins date from the reign of Orodes I (80-90 BC) to the reign of Orodes III (4-5 A.D.).
 Ceramic finds (fig. 13, fig. 14) are abundant in the tomb: typical Parthian glazed ceramics, Clinky Ware, lumps, and fragmentary figurines in terracotta.
 Some of the potsherds bear impressions depicting birds and geometric motifs.

 Rahbar, M., “Ārāmgāh-e zirzamini-ye elymā’i dar Sāleh Dāvood,” Nāmvarnāmeh.
 Papers in Honour of Massoud Azarnoush, H. Fahimi and K. Alizadeh (eds.), Tehran, 1391 H.S./2012, pp. 289-314.